-Back when the pandemic hit, office workers around the globe found themselves suddenly catapulted into a new work situation.
+Remember when the virus hit?
+Office workers around the globe suddenly found themselves catapulted into a new work situation.
 Not only was it uncharted water to them, but it was new to many employers who were caught unprepared to equip staff for working from home effectively.
 In many cases, they had no experience at all in remote management.
 This meant they were not even prepared to outfit employees with the necessary tools and hardware to work from home.

 I leaned back in my chair in the spring of 2020 and listened to the white collar world lament about connectivity issues, VPN problems, childcare and parcel delivery interruptions, uncomfortable kitchen table setups, and dealing with work after work.
 While the pandemic was as upsetting to me as it was the next person, I felt pretty relaxed at work.
-I have been working remotely since 1997 and know the ropes as a work-from-home pioneer.
+I have been working remotely since 1997 and know the ropes as a work-from-home pioneer of sorts.

 Over five hours of the workday are spent socialising, eating, texting, perusing social media, and searching for a better job.
 Add the number one waste of time into that mix—meetings—and people are likely only working around 90 minutes a day.

 In my experience, working from home is far more effective than sitting in an office.
 With the right routine and structure, it affords you the quiet solitude necessary to settle into a highly productive, uninterrupted flow in which you can crank out superior work in a shorter amount of time.

-If you’re a home office newbie, or still struggling with it after your first year in, chances are you need to modify some habits and establish better routines.
-Here are my 10 best tips for working from home effectively, taken from 26 years of experience as a remote worker.
+If you’re a home office newbie, or if you’re still struggling with the whole #wfh or hybrid office model, chances are you need to modify some habits and establish better routines.
+Here are my 10 best tips for working from home effectively, taken from 27 years of experience as a remote worker.